flutter/flutter/sdk/lib/rendering/README.md

 ### The RenderObject contract

-If you want to define a `RenderObject` that uses a new coordinate system, then you have to inherit straight from `RenderObject`.
+If you want to define a `RenderObject` that uses a new coordinate system, then you should inherit straight from `RenderObject`.
 Examples of doing this can be found in [`RenderBox`](box.dart), which deals in rectangles in cartesian space, and in the [sector_layout.dart example](../../../examples/rendering/sector_layout.dart), which implements a toy model based on polar coordinates.
 The `RenderView` class, which is used internally to adapt from the host system to this